Home Login Sign up Profile Log out

 Quattrini

-Money.
-This old-fashioned but charming term survives in Tuscan and literary Italian.
-It originally referred to small coins and is still used to mean cash in general.
+An old-fashioned but still charming term for money.
+It originally referred to small coins but now means cash in general.

 Ganzo